 Over 70% of the jobs and economic activity generated by the Port of Seattle comes from the operations of Seattle-Tacoma International Airport and its tenants.
 Last year, the travel and tourism sector generated over $17 billion in economic activity for our state.

 John understands what an essential economic engine the airport is to our regional economy.
 Much of John’s legal practice was focused on travel and tourism clients, including international air carriers and major hotel chains.
-John serves on the advisory board of Visit Seattle (Seattle’s convention and visitors bureau), and previously served on the board of the Economic Development Council for Seattle and King County.
+John has served on the advisory board of Visit Seattle (Seattle’s convention and visitors bureau) and the board of the Economic Development Council for Seattle and King County.